-- (i) For punishments at D above, from (i) to (v), the competent authority shall be DSW/Vice-Chancellor. - (ii) For punishments at D from (vi) to (vii), the competent authority shall be the Vice-Chancellor only.
+- (i) For punishments at D(i) above, the competent authority shall be DSW/ Vice-Chancellor. - (ii) For punishments at D(ii) to D(vii), the competent authority shall be the Vice-Chancellor only.

 (F) PROCEDURE FOR AWARDING GRADES FOR THE DISCIPLINARY GROUP OF MARKS